Network Behavior Analysis: How it Helps in Detecting Cyber Threats

 Types of Threats Network Behavior Analysis Detects

-Network threat visibility reveals a wide range of attacks that traditional tools often miss entirely.
+Network threat behavior analysis reveals attacks that traditional tools often miss.

 1. Advanced Persistent Threats (APTs):